Reviews and Ratings Of Grills, Smokers, Barbecue Pits, & Outdoor Ovens

 Sterling Ball, owner of Big Poppa Smokers, saw the need for a really good smoker for very little money.
 He knew that many pitmasters love using 55 gallon drums that they have turned into smoker/grill combos with a little ingenuity.
 The internet has many pages devoted for designs and photos of homemade Ugly Drum Smokers (UDS).
 But the UDS requires welding and metalworking skills.
 And time...
 Read More

 The Broil King Keg is a high quality kamado cooker, at home in the backyard or hitched to a vehicle.
 It excels at smoking, roasting, baking and searing thin meats.
-While competitive brands charge extra for just about everything but the grate, The Keg comes fully equipped with stand, shelves, extender rack and a ”Multi-tool” which helps handle the grate and dampers and doubles as an ash rake...
+While competitive brands charge extra for just about everything but the logo, The Keg comes fully equipped with stand, shelves, extender rack and a ”Multi-tool” which helps handle the grate and dampers and doubles as an ash rake...
 Read More

 This mid-sized pellet smoker is comparable in capacity to Traeger's popular Lil' Tex Elite, but much more sophisticated and easy to find for well below list price.
 It's one of the few pellet smokers we've seen with an ash removal system...
 Read More